pharbst/How-to-OpenVPN/README.md

    - `CAMELLIA-256-CBC`: Camellia with a 256-bit key in CBC mode.

 	Note that it's recommended to use AES-based ciphers (such as AES-128-CBC or AES-256-CBC) for strong security and performance.
 Avoid using weaker ciphers like DES or Blowfish unless you have specific compatibility or legacy requirements.

+1. `comp-lzo`: This line enables compression of the VPN traffic using LZO compression algorithm.
+It helps in reducing the size of data transmitted over the VPN.

 1. `user nobody`: This line specifies the user account under which the OpenVPN process will run.
 The user account "nobody" is a common convention used to run services with minimal privileges and reduce potential security risks.
 The "nobody" user typically has limited permissions and access rights, providing an additional layer of security for the OpenVPN process.